BrendanO123/csc215/Presentations/binary_multiply.md

 # this can be a list of any length (within 255) of number pairs, which will be multiplied together and placed after the data
 .pos data

-# program only terminates when 0 * x is detected
+# program only terminates when 0 * x is detected, so adding two zero bytes at the end of the data ensures the program stops
 r0

 # this is where the result will be stored